simsam8/inf265_project3/report.md

     \usepackage{subcaption}
 ---
 # Introduction
 This report aims to explain our approach and design choices for defining, training and evaluating sequence models for three language modelling tasks.
-Additionally, we will discuss the performance of our models and evaluate our implementations.
+Additionally, we will discuss the performance of our models and evaluate our implementation.

 For general information and setup guidance, please refer to the [README](README.md).